The Eucalyptus Problem

 Its Demands of Guardian Assistance

-Thus, it is impossible to recreate a stable and healthy nature by replanting a few native trees on a devastated plateau; instead, these sporadically planted young plants on the table will require tender care with irrigation and protection against grazing animals and shade from the blistering seasonal sun.
+Thus, it is often very difficult to recreate a stable and healthy natural environment by replanting a few native trees on a devastated plateau, since these young plants, when planted sporadically, will require tender care, including irrigation, protection against grazing animals, and shade from the blistering seasonal sun.
 Furthermore, on the slopes, these young plants most often need some temporary stabilizer of the ground and protection in something that mimics the wind and sun-protective effect of many mother trees.
-In addition, sporadically placed young plants can only offer a very rudimentary and weak protective network against erosion; instead, there is the obvious risk that these young plants will, in all probability, soon perish in the struggle against the great forces of Nature.
+In addition, sporadically placed young plants can only provide a very rudimentary protective network against erosion; instead, there is a clear risk that these few, unprotected young plants will soon perish in the struggle against the great forces of Nature.

 The Precarious Restoration Of the Lost Nature